-- 4.2.4 The Governing Body/Board of Trustees will notify the parents (or the pupil if 18 or older) (and the Local Authority if the pupil has an Education, Health, and Care Plan (EHCP) in writing and provide information about the placement as soon as is practical after the direction has been made and no later than two school days before the start date. - 4.2.5 Parents (or pupils aged 18 or over) and, where the pupil has an EHCP, the Local Authority can request, in writing, that Governors/Trustees hold a review meeting.
+- 4.2.3 Off-site direction into AP can be full-time or a combination of part-time support with AP and continued mainstream education for a proposed maximum period of time to be agreed on as part of the planning phase.
+Plans will also consider alternative options once the time limit has been reached, including a managed move on a permanent basis on review of the time-limited placement. - 4.2.4 The Governing Body/Board of Trustees will notify the parents (or the pupil if 18 or older) (and the Local Authority if the pupil has an Education, Health, and Care Plan (EHCP) in writing and provide information about the placement as soon as is practical after the direction has been made and no later than two school days before the start date. - 4.2.5 Parents (or pupils aged 18 or over) and, where the pupil has an EHCP, the Local Authority can request, in writing, that Governors/Trustees hold a review meeting.
 When this happens, we must comply with the request as soon as is practical, unless there has already been a review meeting in the previous 10 weeks. - 4.2.6 The length of time a pupil spends in another mainstream school or AP and the reintegration plan will be kept under review by the Governing Body/Board of Trustees through review meetings at suitable intervals throughout the placement. - 4.2.7 We will write to invite parents (or the pupil if 18 or older, and the Local Authority if the pupil has an EHCP) to attend a review meeting or to submit in writing before the date of the meeting their views as to whether off-site direction should continue, no later than six days before the meeting date.
 The meeting will include arrangements for reviews, including how often, when the first review will be, and who should be involved e.g. school, parents, the pupil, and other agencies such as a pupil's social worker, Child and Adolescent Mental Health Services (CAMHS), Multi-Agency Safeguarding Hubs (MASH) and Youth Justice Teams to establish agreed monitoring points to discuss the pupil's ongoing behaviour.
-These reviews will be recorded in writing and be frequent enough to provide assurance that the off-site direction is achieving its objectives via monitoring points. - 4.2.8 The Governing Body/Board of Trustees will give written notification of their decision on whether the requirement to attend the placement should continue and if so, for what period of time including the reasons for it to the parent no later than six days after the date of the review meeting. - 4.2.9 To support a pupil with reintegration back into school here, the focus of intervention while off-site will be on ensuring they continue to receive a broad and balanced curriculum in line with any reasonable adjustments needed due to SEND whilst any inappropriate behaviours requiring intervention are being addressed. - 4.2.10 The length of time a pupil spends in another mainstream school or AP will depend on what best supports the pupil's needs and potential improvement in behaviour.
+These reviews will be recorded in writing and be frequent enough to provide assurance that the off-site direction is achieving its objectives via monitoring points. - 4.2.8 The Governing Body/Board of Trustees will give written notification of their decision on whether the requirement to attend the placement should continue and if so, for what period of time including the reasons for it to the parent no later than six days after the date of the review meeting. - 4.2.9 To support a pupil with reintegration back into school here, the focus of intervention while off-site will remain on ensuring they continue to receive a broad and balanced curriculum in line with any reasonable adjustments needed due to SEND whilst any inappropriate behaviours requiring intervention are being addressed. - 4.2.10 The length of time a pupil spends in another mainstream school or AP will depend on what best supports the pupil's needs and potential improvement in behaviour.